 In business, selecting the right pricing strategy can feel a lot like a game of poker.
 If you’ve taken the time to learn the rules, practice the game, and fine-tune your approach, you have a pretty good chance of striking it big.
+In fact, improvements in price typically have three to four times the effect on profitability as proportionate increases in volume.
 If you go in blind, however, with little understanding of the game, the rules, or your opponents, it could feel like the chance of winning comes solely down to luck.

 What Is Price Optimization?